Dogs have many salivary glands located both within the lining of the mouth and in the head and neck region.

 The most important salivary glands include the zygomatic (located by the eye), mandibular (located just behind the jaw bone), sublingual (located under the tongue), and parotid salivary glands (located around the ear canal).

 The inciting cause of a salivary mucocele is usually not definitively identified; however, trauma from a choke chain, bites to the neck, and sudden hyperextension of the neck are suspected causes.
 These can cause stretching or tearing of the salivary gland or the duct that drains saliva from the gland to the mouth.
 Saliva accumulates under the skin and incites a marked inflammatory response.
 The body attempts to contain the leaking saliva by creating a layer of connective tissue around the saliva called a mucocele.

-Mucoceles are primarily found in dogs, but are rarely seen in cats.
-Mucoceles are more commonly seen in dachshunds, German shepherds, poodles, and silky terriers that are at any age.
+Mucoceles are primarily found in dogs and only rarely in cats.
+Mucoceles are more commonly seen in dachshunds, German shepherds, poodles and silky terriers.
+They may occur at any age.
 The clinical signs associated with a mucocele are dependent on the gland that is affected:

 Prior to surgery, a fine needle aspirate of the swelling and examination of the fluid under a microscope should be performed.
-In addition, blood work such as a complete blood count and chemistry profile are completed to evaluate the internal organ health of your companion in preparation for anesthesia and surgery.
+In addition, blood work such as a complete blood count and chemistry profile are routinely performed to evaluate internal organ health status in preparation for anesthesia and surgery.